aamarill/metrcs/README.md

 * The API accepts JSON-formatted HTTP requests using client-side javascript from registered applications.

-* To see how you can track your app's behavior on Metrcs read the next section.
+* To see how you can track your app's behavior on Metrcs read the "How to use" section.

-* To test the API you can send an HTTP request from anywhere and include a URL from a registered app on the `Origin` header of the request.
+* To test the API you can send an HTTP request from anywhere, just include the URL of a registered app on the `Origin` header of the request.
 The format would be following:

   ```http